-2.1 What is the Grid and EGI.eu?
+2.1 What is the grid?

-In 2002 Ian Foster - often referred to as one of the founders of Grid computing - wrote a definitive article: "What is the Grid?
-A three point checklist" [THEGRID].
+In 2002 Ian Foster - often referred to as one of the founders of grid computing - wrote a definitive article: What is the Grid?
+A Three Point Checklist.
 This short document can still be considered valid and highlights the following three points:

-- (A Grid) coordinates resources that are not subject to centralized control... - ... using standard, open, general-purpose protocols and interfaces... - ...to deliver non-trivial qualities of service.
+- 1. (A grid) coordinates resources that are not subject to centralized control... - 2. ... using standard, open, general-purpose protocols and interfaces... - 3. ...to deliver non-trivial qualities of service.

-Thus, a Grid is more than a distributed system: it is a system with a well-defined and measurable level of services provided, and with coordination of use of resources, as opposed to centrally managed system.
-It is based on interfaces and standards rather than strictly defined (and typically limited) implementations.
+Thus, a grid is more than a distributed system: it is one with which a well-defined and measurable level of service is associated, resources are coordinated as opposed to centrally managed and it is based on interfaces and standards rather than strictly defined (and typically limited) implementations.
 These attributes offer a great deal of flexibility that comes at the price of a certain degree of complexity.
 Despite constant efforts to keep the costs of entry and ownership as low as possible, there are non-negligible start-up and on-going support issues that need to be well understood.
 For applications that do not require significant computational or storage resources, nor for which the aggregation of resources across multiple sites is a significant advantage, a simpler approach, e.g. based on a localised farm, may be more appropriate.
-On the other hand, where one or both of these is a requirement - as typified by the needs of large High Energy Physics experiments - Grid computing offers a proven solution.
-Even if this is not the case, some of the basic concepts that are fundamental to Grid computing - such as the Virtual Organisation - may well be of interest.
+On the other hand, where one or both of these is a requirement - as typified by the needs of large High Energy Physics experiments - grid computing offers a proven solution.
+Even if this is not the case, some of the basic concepts that are fundamental to grid computing - such as the virtual organisation - may well be of interest.
 More details are given in the case studies below.